paraskevasleivadaros/analyze-image-web-app/README.md

 ## Prerequisites
 Before we start, make sure you have the following:
 - An Azure account.
-If you don't have one, you can create a free account [here](https://azure.microsoft.com/free/).
+If you don't have one, you can create a free account here: https://azure.microsoft.com/free/
 - A subscription key for the Azure Cognitive Services Computer Vision API.
-You can get one by following [these instructions](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account).
+You can get one by following these instructions: https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account
-- Basic knowledge of HTML, CSS, and JavaScript.
+- Basic knowledge of HTML, CSS, and JavaScript

 ## Step 1: Create an Azure Cognitive Services Resource
 To use Azure Cognitive Services, you need to create a resource in your Azure account.
 Follow these steps to create a Cognitive Services resource:

-Sign in to the Azure portal at https://portal.azure.com/.
+Sign in to the Azure portal at https://portal.azure.com/

-Click on the "Create a resource" button (the plus sign in the upper left corner).
+Click on the "Create a resource" button (the plus sign in the upper left corner)

-In the search bar, type "Cognitive Services".
+In the search bar, type "Cognitive Services"

-Select "Cognitive Services" from the search results and click the "Create" button.
+Select "Cognitive Services" from the search results and click the "Create" button

 Fill in the required information for the resource.
-Choose "Computer Vision" as the resource type and select your preferred subscription and resource group.
+Choose "Computer Vision" as the resource type and select your preferred subscription and resource group

-Click "Review + create" to review your settings, then click "Create" to create the resource.
+Click "Review + create" to review your settings, then click "Create" to create the resource

 ## Step 2: Get the Cognitive Services Endpoint and Subscription Key
 After you create the Cognitive Services resource, you need to get the endpoint and subscription key to use in the web application.
 Follow these steps to get the endpoint and subscription key:

-In the Azure portal, go to your Cognitive Services resource.
+In the Azure portal, go to your Cognitive Services resource

-Click on the "Keys and Endpoint" tab.
+Click on the "Keys and Endpoint" tab

-Copy the "Key1" value.
+Copy the "Key1" value

-Copy the "Endpoint" value.
+Copy the "Endpoint" value

 ## Step 3: Create the Web Application
-In this step, you will create the HTML and JavaScript code for the web application.
+In this step, you will create the HTML and JavaScript code for the web application

 Open your favorite text editor and create a new file called `index.html`.
 Copy the following code into the file:
 ```html